This statistic should give enough motivation for you to act immediately to prevent you and your family from carbon monoxide poisoning.

 Actually, you can actively do something to prevent carbon monoxide poisoning.
-The following tips will give ideas on what to do with your equipments in your home that potentially will generate carbon monoxide.
+The following tips will give ideas on what to do with your equipment in your home that potentially will generate carbon monoxide.

 a.
-All those equipments above that I mention in the list should be maintained and checked regularly by experienced technician only.
+All those pieces of equipment above that I mention in the list should be maintained and checked regularly by experienced technician only.
 Follow maintenance schedule as mentioned in the manual of each equipment or appliance.

 b.
 Besides, all exhaust pipe and chimney should also be maintained properly and checked for leakage.
 Any leakage has to be repaired immediately.
 Never try to use any appliance that will generate CO gas while the exhaust pipe or chimney is leaking.

 c.
 If you smell an unusual odor from your equipment, stop using it.
 Call technician immediately to repair it.